Yubico warehouses are operational and shipping orders.

 Enrolling fingerprints on your YubiKey Bio varies depending on whether you are running Windows or macOS or Linux or Chrome OS.

-Use Windows Sign-In settings.
+Use Windows Sign-in options.
 Click the button below to open the settings.

 macOS / Linux / Chrome OS